-You found our list of quick morale boosters for employees.
+You found our list of fun morale boosters for employees.

-Employee morale boosters are fast and simple ways to boost your staff’s mood and productivity.
+Employee morale boosters are quick and simple ways to boost your staff’s motivation and productivity.
 For example, you could do a quick round of trivia or start a #you-are-awesome channel.
-The purpose of these activities is to improve performance and create a more pleasant work atmosphere.
+The purpose of these activities is to improve employee performance and create a more pleasant work atmosphere.
 These activities are also known as “staff morale boosters” and “team morale boosters.”

 This article includes: